Corporate responsibility management at PHM Group

 Small local operators combined with the safety requirements of a large Group

 Our locally operating companies benefit the most from the support of a large Group as we develop and harmonise the safety management of the Group and its companies.
 Our target is to reduce the number of occupational accidents by 50% each year, compared to the previous year.
 The purpose of the Group’s support functions is to produce the locally operating companies with the know-how and support required for the development of safety and achieving the set goals.

 The cornerstones of establishing safety in the work that we do are competent and motivated supervisors, employees who have been trained in their tasks and how to carry them out safely, familiar and inspected working environments and high-quality working tools and equipment that are suited to the work.
 The Group management monitors the development of safety through regular reporting and internal auditing.

 We comply with the occupational safety and health legislation that applies to our operations.
-Our employees are trained in safe and healthy ways of working during their recruitment.
+Our employees are trained in safe and healthy ways of working during their onboarding.
 We strive to prevent work ability problems by identifying and addressing them as early as possible in accordance with the early support model.

-In 2022 and 2023, we will develop and harmonise the induction and training processes for our employees.
+In 2023, we will develop and harmonise the induction and training processes for our employees.
 It is the responsibility of the locally operating companies to adequately acquaint themselves with our customer sites in order to identify the workplace-specific hazards and to manage the related risks to ensure occupational safety.
 In addition, we carry out regular task-specific risk assessments.